 graduate work in theology and clinical psychology, and twenty years studying and teaching yoga.
 Michael opened the first yoga center in Bend in the early 1980s.
 In the early 90s, Michael discovered his Buddhist spiritual home through study with Khenchen Palden Sherab, Khenpo Tsewang Dongyal, Lama Rinchen Phuntsok, and other masters in the Dudjom Tersar Lineage.

-Michael is the author of Being an Ordinary Buddha: Practicing the Natural Mind (available on Amazon.com) His approach to the dharma is thoroughly studied, fearlessly direct, disarmingly humorous, and richly applicable to daily life.
+Michael is the author of Being an Ordinary Buddha: Practicing the Natural Mind (available at the center or amazon.com) His approach to the dharma is thoroughly studied, fearlessly direct, disarmingly humorous, and richly applicable to daily life.